MateoGuerreroE/ZDRepo/README.md

 # ZD Recruitment Assistant

+NOTE: Current main is version V2 (Which is the one deployed on Vercel + AWS).
+If you want to see progress until submission deadline, go to branch may-2-2025.

 Hey!
 This is a tool for matching candidates with job descriptions.
 Using Generative AI to do a first-screening of candidate information and giving main recruiter a score based in the provided information by the candidate.

-Based on the information received, information was loaded to a database, but main source can be extended to use SpreadSheets API (Or any other DB).
-However, for further interaction there won't be need of any sheet since all information lays in database now.
+Based on the information received, information was loaded to a database, but main source can be extended to use CSV files loaded from local machine.
+So just write a long enough job description on the text area and wait for your results.
+For version v2 (deployed) a redis job processing system was implemented to "bypass" vercel gateway limit of 60 seconds.
+Note that, when using database results, jobs can take up to 2+ minutes to process all candidates, so be patient :)

-## How It works?
+## How It works? (v1)

 Project has two services